s-gv/orangeforum/README.md

 ### Docker

+To use from Docker, you can pull from dockerhub with:

+        docker pull s-gv/orangeforum

-To build the an image for running orangeforum within docker from source, first clone this git repository and change to it's directory.
+Alternatively, to build the an image for running orangeforum within docker from source, first clone this git repository and change to it's directory.
 Then run:

         docker build -t $(whoami)/orangeforum .
+        #(If you've building locally, replace s-gv with $(whoami) in the following docker run commands)

 To use within docker, you can run by creating a data container interactively to set up the superuser, then automatically close:

         docker run -i -t --name orangeforum-volume \
             --volumes orangeforum:/opt/orangeforum \
-            $(whoami)/orangeforum orangeforum -createsuperuser
+            s-gv/orangeforum orangeforum -createsuperuser

 Then, run orangeforum as a docker daemon, using the volume from the other docker
 container: